arrrtem0607/wave_rates_bot/README.md

 - Automatic conversion to smallest units
 - FastAPI backend for rate retrieval
 - PostgreSQL storage
-- Ability to overwrite today's rates by sending them again
+- Only the first valid rates per day are saved

 ## Setup